 MNQ is a question that I pose to you, my readers, and do feel free to comment…I’m not a baby-eating ogre, and I don’t bite…very hard.
 MNQ is published on Monday of most weeks at 12:00 PM.

-Posted on Monday, 12:00, February 6, 2012, in Troythulu's Queries and tagged Inquiry, Noontide Query, Query, Question, Questioning, Questions, Science in Society, Skeptical Inquiry, Skepticism.
+Posted on Monday, 12:00, February 6, 2012, in Queries & Inquiry and tagged Inquiry, Noontide Query, Query, Question, Questioning, Questions, Science in Society, Skeptical Inquiry, Skepticism & Skeptics.
 Bookmark the permalink.
 Comments Off.